 My main interest is development, as a practice, a problem, and an ideal.
 I am especially interested in understanding the relations between people and the ecosphere in the context of globalization – the social processes integrating economies, polities, and cultures into an increasingly shared, but contested, space.

-I am working on several related projects that explore relationships between populations and their natural environments.
-This work focuses more specifically on the multiple intersections between water, agriculture, and local social structures in a broader context of long-term, global change.
+I am working on several projects that examine co-evolving relations between humans and ecosystems.
+This work focuses on the dynamic intersections of water, agriculture, and local social structures in the context of long-term, global social change.